A platform for software defined chips¶

 Reconfigure.io provides a comfortable platform for you to use your software development skills to create hardware designs.

 For an overview of our workflow from coding to deployment, head here.
-Also, checkout our Structure to see how Reconfigure.io programs are made up.
+Also, checkout our Structure to see how Reconfigure.io programs are made up, and here for information on the various ways of optimizing your programs for the FPGA hardware.
 To take a high-level look at our system architecture have a look here.
 Or, if tutorials are more your thing:

 - You can start off by running through our first tutorial to see how powerful the Reconfigure.io service is.
 You will quickly get to grips with our simple workflow using some of our example code to run through development, checking, simulating, building and finally deploying a build image to an FPGA instance.